 We would recommend triggering pull requests only to the repos of the platform that match the file type you are exporting, i.e. if you are exporting in a JSON format, Lokalise will only create pull requests in repositories with the Web platform.

-Here is what happens as you trigger it:
+Here is what happens after you trigger a new PR:

 A new branch is created from the last revision of the branch you chose in the integration setup.
 The branch name would look like this: